emhyr7/Better-Coordinates/README.md

-I hate how the coordinates just _stays_ there... it's like how the LED of the Caps Lock key shines brightly when you press it, so you have to press it again to untoggle the light, but that gives the opposite intended effect by making you type in majuscule... so you gotta do some maneuvering....
+I hate how the coordinates just _stays_ there... it's like how the LED of the Caps Lock key shines brightly when you press it, so you have to press it again to untoggle the light, but due to some latent cause, you're now typing in majuscule despite the light being off... so now you gotta do some maneuvering to finally have the light off, and not type in majuscule.

 ## Problems